 Cranberry Orange Jam – The Perfect Holiday Gift

-Thanksgiving is over and I’m writing about cranberries.
-But with the gift giving season upon us, this cranberry orange jam serves as such a simple but sumptuous host/hostess gift or wonderful side dish for your holiday buffet, I thought it worthy of its own write-up and printable recipe format.
-You’ll also find it at the end of the cranberry orange rugelach post.
+With the gift giving season upon us, this cranberry orange jam serves as a simple but sumptuous host/hostess gift or wonderful side dish for your holiday buffet.

 When I first prepared this jam, I looked up several recipes and as usual, reduced the sugar a bit and added my “secret” Mexican orange liqueur called 43.
 Any orange liqueur will do or none at all is ok as well.
-The jam is thickened with the natural pectin from a shredded apple, which is the most time-consuming aspect of this recipe.
-This comes together so easily.
+You thicken the jam with the natural pectin from a shredded apple.
+Shredding that apple is the most time-consuming part of this refrigerator jam recipe – it’s so easy!

 The jam is outstanding as a spread on a turkey sandwich, a tangy tart addition to a holiday brunch buffet, or a wonderful surprise bite inside a mini corn muffin.
 Use any cornbread recipe, fill each muffin tin halfway, add a dab of the jam and fill the rest of the way.
 Bake as usual.
 Doesn’t that sound yummy?

 How to Make Cranberry Orange Jam

 - Rinse off your cranberries and put them in your medium saucepan.